Seventh Day Baptists: United States

 After some adamant opposition by some Baptists to the Sabbath rest on Sunday of the First Baptist Church of the Colony of Rhode Island (located in Newport), about five to fifty Baptists who kept the Seventh-day Sabbath left the church, united with the Mumford couple and founded on 3 January 1672, Newport, Rhode Island Seventh Day Baptist Church, which was the first Seventh Day Baptist church in the Americas.
 The services took place in a building in Green End (address) but it grew small with the growth of the church, land was then purchased on Barney Street and the new temple built in 1730.
 With this, Newport became a center in which they expanded to other American colonies.
 A few years later two other important churches were established in the early 18th century, in Philadelphia, Pennsylvania, and Piscataway, New Jersey.
-By 1776, there were a few hundred members and twelve churches established in the Americas, including two governors of the Colony Rhode Island: Richard Ward and Samuel Ward.
-Over time, the seventh day Baptists expanded, following the development of the colonies.
+By 1776, there were a few hundred members and twelve churches established in the Americas, including two governors of the Colony of Rhode Island: Richard Ward and Samuel Ward.
+Over time, the Seventh Day Baptists expanded, following the development of the colonies.

 The course of expanding the Seventh Day Baptist churches and increasing the territorial distance between them culminated in the organization of a General Conference.
 At the end of the 18th century and the beginning of the following century, annual meetings and assemblies were taking place between some churches to share unity and the Lord's Supper.
 On 11 September 1801, at an annual meeting of some churches in Hopkinton, Rhode Island, Henry Clarke of Brookfield, New York, proposed "the union in an institution with the purpose of propagating our religion in different parts of the United States, sending missionaries from various churches, at their own expense".
 In September 1802, the majority of the eight Seventh Day Baptist churches voted in favor of the proposal, with the result that the General Conference was founded.
-The service conference for carrying out missionary works, promoting unity and a great growth in the number of members and locations.
-It continues its activities until today, obtained the union with the seventh day Baptist churches of Canada, passing the nomination to the Seventh Day Baptist General Conference of USA and Canada.
+The service conference for carrying out missionary work, promoting unity and a great growth in the number of members and locations.
+It continues its activities until today, obtained the union with the Seventh Day Baptist churches of Canada, passing the nomination to the Seventh Day Baptist General Conference of the USA and Canada.
 Undertook most of the mission fields of the Seventh Day Baptists and through these they were instituting and spreading the churches and conferences in several other countries of the world.
 Currently, the conference is member of the Baptist World Alliance.